leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

        * Maximum of 30 characters
        * Contain only alphanumeric or underscore (_) characters
        * Begin with an alphabetic character
        * Unique across the VM cluster.
-Recommended to be unique across the tenancy.
+It is recommended to be unique across the tenancy.

      If not specified, the system automatically generates a unique name value, as follows: